-From the year 2020, citizens of New Zealand who want to travel to Europe will be required to apply online for a ETIAS visa.
+From the year 2021, citizens of New Zealand who want to travel to Europe will be required to apply online for a ETIAS visa waiver.
 ETIAS (European Travel Information and Authorization System) will be introduced to increase security and strengthen border control in the Schengen zone to protect the safety of Europeans and visitors.

-Up until 2020, citizens traveling to Europe from New Zealand for stays of up to 90 days do not need a visa.
-However, this will change in 2020, when an EU visa for New Zealander citizens will be necessary.
+Up until 2021, citizens traveling to Europe from New Zealand for stays of up to 90 days do not need a visa.
+However, this will change in 2021, when an EU visa waiver for New Zealander citizens will be necessary.

-From 2020, the only visa requirements for New Zealand citizens traveling to Europe will be to have an ETIAS visa and the accompanying passport.
+From 2021, the only travel authorization requirements for New Zealand citizens traveling to Europe will be to have an ETIAS visa waiver and the accompanying passport.